isaquexavier/on-doc-publisher/README.md

     Please create a new and public/free repository docker.io/{USER}/publications-service [Click here](https://cloud.docker.com "Click here to create a new account and repository for free")

+    Execute the following commands in the root of project's directory.

     ```
     $ docker build -t on-doc-publisher
     $ docker tag on-doc-publisher {USER}/publication-service:latest